tomitheninja/university/exam-suggestions.md

 Many of these bugs can be caught with a static analyzer like [c++ check](http://cppcheck.sourceforge.net/#download) which have a graphical interface.

-Just press new project open a folder and it will show **POTENTIONAL** bugs.
+Just press new project, open a folder and it will show **POTENTIONAL** bugs.

 -> It might also provide additional suggestions